Rate-Limited Quantum-to-Classical Optimal Transport in Finite and Continuous-Variable Quantum Systems: Finite Dimensional Quantum Systems

 \subsubsection{Codebook and Encoder Construction}

-We follow the method of construction of POVM that was developed by Winter in \cite{winter2004extrinsic}.
-Using the single-letter measurement $M_w$, we generate the codebook in the intermediate space $\~W$.
-Probability of the measurement $M \equiv \{M_w\}_{w \in \~W}$ resulting in the outcome $w$ is $P_W(w) = \Tr{M_w \rho}$.
-Then a sequence of $n$ independent outcomes $W$ has the i.i.d. distribution $P^n_W(w^n) $.
+In this section, by following the random codebook construction of \cite{winter2004extrinsic}, we generate a codebook in the intermediate space $\~W$ from the probability $P_W(w ) = \Tr{\Lambda_w \rho}$, which is derived from applying the measurement POVM $\Lambda \equiv \{\Lambda_w\}_{w \in \~W}$ to source state $\rho$.
+Then a sequence of $n$ independent outcomes $W$ has the IID distribution $P^n_W(w^n) $.
 The pruned distribution is then defined by only selecting $w^n$ from the typical set of $W$,

-where $\epsilon := \Pr{W^n \notin \~T_W^{n,\delta}}$.
+where $P_\~T := \Pr{W^n \in \~T_W^{n,\delta}} \geq 1 - \epsilon$ and $\epsilon$ is a presumed fixed parameter.
 Consequently, a total of $|\~M|\times |\~L|$ random codewords $w^n$ are generated from the pruned distribution $P_{W'^n}$ and indexed with $(m,l)$ pair, comprising a random codebook.
 We then repeat this process to generate $|\~K|$ codebook realizations.
-The codewords in each codebook are indexed as $w^n(m,k,l)$.
+The codewords in each codebook are indexed as $W^n(m,k,l)$.
 The random variable $K$ is introduced as additional randomness for analytical purposes which will be de-randomized at the end.